xadrianzetx/fullstack.ai/README.md

 This basically covers full ML tech stack at the moment (maybe besides online learning, but thats for other time).

 I'll be using [SF Bay Area Bike Share](https://www.kaggle.com/benhamner/sf-bay-area-bike-share) dataset to model duration of bike travel across San Francisco.
-This dataset is bit dated and task itself is probably bit banal, but hey, this project is all about tech stack and leveraging different tools and ml techniques to achive my goal - a web based ml driven bike trip advisor.
+This dataset is bit dated and task itself is probably bit banal, but hey, this project is all about tech stack and leveraging different tools and ml techniques to achive my goal - a web based ml driven bike trip advisor with trip time prediction.

 ## Notebooks